- Some types of EC (Plan B One-Step™and Next Choice®) are available over-the-counter (without a prescription), for young women.

 Emergency contraception (EC) should be used if:

-- You had unprotected sex, which means your partner did not use a condom and you are not using a hormonal method of birth control.
+- You had unprotected sex, which means your partner did not use a condom and you are not using another method of birth control (pill, IUD, Nexplanon, etc).

 - You forget to take your birth control pills (and you’ve been having sex).